donaldzou/WGDashboard/README.md

 ## 💡 Features

+- **No need to re-configure existing WireGuard configuration!
+It can search for existed configuration files.**
 - Easy to use interface, provided username and password protection to the dashboard
 - Add peers and edit (Allowed IPs, DNS, Private Key...)
 - View peers and configuration real time details (Data Usage, Latest Handshakes...)